-Jaxon was born in Queens in 1941 to Ethel Rena-Jackson and Sidney Jackson and he lived between New York City and Philadelphia.
+Jaxon was born in Queens in 1941 to Ethel Rena-Jackson and Sidney Jackson and he lived between Queens, New York, Paris and California.
 While studying law at New York University, Jaxon fell in love with fashion as he tailored a dress for his then-girlfriend who reportedly needed her party dress altered at the last minute before a Saturday night out.

 He soon dropped out of school to pursue his newfound love-costume designing.
 Jaxon nursed the ambition of getting to Paris and becoming part of, or even near to, the French Couture.

 He did find himself in the fashion capital, Paris where he trained under Yves Saint Laurent and Christian Dior.